-Enrich your metal clay experience with this expanded techniques class.
-This wonderfully malleable material, consisting of fine silver particles suspended in an organic binder and water, can be formed like modeling clay.
-When fired with a torch or in a kiln, it sinters together, making a molecular bond.
-The binder burns away and the maker is left with a pure silver object (.999).
-In this course students explore PMC techniques while making pendants, bails, a dichroic glass cabochon, and a ceramic shard.
-Also covers setting lab-grown gems, creating hollow beads, mold making and more.
-Due to time constraints, pieces completed in class may be fired at the instructor's studio and returned for finishing by the student.
+Enrich your jewelry design experience with Precious Metal Clay.
+This wonderfully malleable material, consisting of fine silver particles suspended in an organic binder and water, can be formed like earthen clay.
+When fired in a kiln it fuses or "sinters" together to become a .999 pure silver object.
+In this course students explore PMC techniques while making bead caps and cones, setting lab-grown gemstones and dichroic glass cabachons, creating hollow beads, and moldmaking.
+Due to time restraints, pieces completed in class will be fired at the instructor's studio and returned for finishing by the student.